N E W S

 Meanwhile hobby radio is flourishing in the Netherlands with over two hundred small stations now licensed to use either 30 or 100 watts on a variety of medium wave frequencies.

-inRadio broadcasts hourly news updates, and some exclusive programmes, plus segments of archive audio such as bloopers, air checks and comedy radio sketches.
+inRadio broadcast hourly news updates and some exclusive programmes, plus segments of archive audio such as bloopers, air checks and comedy radio sketches.

 A new logo and a Europe-wide standard for digital radio has been announced.
 All the major manufacturers have agreed to build radios in future to the European standard.

-Over a year before it must stop its FM transmissions, one of Europe's largest radio station operators has begun closing down its FM transmitters.
+Over a year before it must stop its FM transmissions, one of Europe's largest radio station operators began closing down its FM transmitters.

-Bauer Media says they want to accelerate the transition to DAB as this will save them money.
-As well as the cost of transmission Bauer will save on programming too.
-Local programmes are being stopped and Bauer's will only have one national channel.
+Bauer Media said that they wanted to accelerate the transition to DAB as this will save them money.
+As well as the cost of transmission, Bauer will save on programming too.
+Local programmes are being stopped and Bauer now only operate one national channel.

 A new radio station aimed at people working in the radio industry launched in Spring 2016.
-It is run by radio industry news organisation RadioToday.
+It was run by radio industry news organisation RadioToday.

 inRadio is “Radio about radio” and includes the latest radio and entertainment news and features of interest to anyone who has an interest in radio.